 World War II and Three Famous Snipers

 The Mosin Nagant model 1891/30 was modified and adapted as a sniper rifle in 1932.
-The mounts and scopes over the Mosin were an upgrade over the Germans.
+The mounts and scopes over the Mosin were an upgrade over the German versions.
 Later the Soviets engineered their own designs, such as the 3.5x PU fixed scope and mount.
-This revolutionized the use of Mosin Nagant and made it an effective long-distance weapon.
+This revolutionized the use of the Mosin Nagant and made it an effective long-distance weapon.

 The M91/30 stands among the most respected and reliable sniper rifles of all time.
-It is easy to maintain, rugged and accurate.
+It is easy to maintain, rugged, and accurate.
 It offers an amazing combination of engineering and durability for a sniper.
-It performed extremely well in the brutal theaters of WWII, especially on the Eastern front.
+It performed extremely well in the brutal conflicts of WWII, especially on the Eastern front.

 The Cold War and Beyond

 Following WWI, the Soviets halted the production of the Mosin Nagant.
 However, they had already been produced in staggering numbers over the course of 50 years.
 The Mosin Nagant continued to serve as a primary weapon for many armies for a long time, especially among Eastern-bloc countries and other areas - including China - that had Soviet influence or bought weapons from the USSR.

 With the advent of SKS and AK series of assault rifles, the Soviets discarded the Mosin Nagant and decommissioned them a few years later.
 The Mosin Nagant rifles you see today are relics of the past, except for an occasional Chinese-made replica.

 The Mosin Nagant rifle is still in active service alongside modern weapons across many countries, including Afghanistan, Iraq, Egypt, and Palestine.
 Mainly, they are countries influenced by the communist/Soviet-bloc or where there were Soviet military interventions.